 Back‑office BPO is the operational engine room: bookkeeping, payroll, data entry, IT support, and similar internal functions that quietly keep the business moving.
 These tasks do not sit within the revenue-generating core.
 Still, they are critical for compliance, accuracy, and a smooth day‑to‑day operation, especially when you are dealing with high volumes and strict regulatory rules.

-Beyond these foundations, many organisations also outsource more specialised functions such as procurement, legal administration, or content moderation.
+Beyond these foundations, many organisations also outsource more specialised functions such as procurement, legal administration, content moderation, or data annotation.
 In each case, expert teams take on the repeatable, process‑heavy work so your core staff can focus on decisions, relationships, and projects that drive growth, rather than chasing tickets and forms.

 Knowledge Process Outsourcing: The Expert Layer